Fairfax County Reckless Driving Lawyer, VA

 Will I automatically lose my license if I am convicted of reckless driving?

-Not automatically, but depending on speed and circumstances, the judge can suspend your license for reckless driving convictions.
+Not automatically, but depending on the circumstances and speed, the judge can suspend your license for reckless driving convictions.

 Can I Get My Reckless Driving Conviction Reduced To A Lesser Offense?